 To best describe those first few weeks spent as a new mom, "overwhelmed" would be an understatement.
 Losing sleep, changing diapers and trying to figure out what to do with a hungry baby who won't stop eating?
 You can take comfort in the fact that you're far from alone.

-While not all women breastfeed from birth, for personal or medical reasons, plenty of moms still give it the old college try.
-The American Academy of Pediatrics recommends exclusive breastfeeding for the first six months of a baby’s life, and based on the latest CDC statistics available in the 2014 Breastfeeding Report Card, up to 49 percent of women met that goal in 2011.
+Although plenty of new parents skip breastfeeding for a variety of personal or medical reasons, many still give it the old college try.
+The American Academy of Pediatrics recommends exclusive breastfeeding for the first six months of a baby’s life, and based on the latest CDC statistics available in the 2016 Breastfeeding Report Card, nearly 52 percent of new parents with mammary glands met that goal in 2013.

-Do the math, and this breaks down into roughly half of new moms who may experience many of the hurdles that come with breastfeeding for the first time.
-One of the biggest bumps along the way — that most moms don’t hear about until it happens to them — is a seemingly insatiable newborn who simply refuses to stop feeding.
+Do the math, and this breaks down into roughly half of new breast-having parents who may experience many of the hurdles that come with breastfeeding for the first time.
+One of the biggest bumps along the way — that most don't hear about until it happens to them — is a seemingly insatiable newborn who simply refuses to stop feeding.

-This “all-you-can-eat buffet” relationship with a new baby is perfectly normal, and it even has a name.
-It’s called cluster feeding, and according to private-practice lactation consultant Leigh Anne O'Connor, it can be considered a rite of passage for a new mom.
+This "all-you-can-eat buffet" relationship with a new baby is perfectly normal, and it even has a name: cluster feeding.
+And according to private-practice lactation consultant Leigh Anne O'Connor, it can be considered a rite of passage for any new nursing parent.

 What is cluster feeding?

-O’Connor explains the difference between cluster feeding and a regular nursing session with a hungry baby: “[Cluster feeding] is when a baby nurses every 45 minutes or every hour a few times in a row.
-This is normal and helps establish milk supply, gets a baby fed and helps make milk.
-One great benefit is that the baby typically sleeps a good stretch after a cluster feed.”
+O’Connor explains the difference between a cluster feed and a regular nursing session with a hungry baby: "[Cluster feeding] is when a baby nurses every 45 minutes or every hour a few times in a row.
+This is normal, and helps establish milk supply, gets a baby fed and helps make milk.
+One great benefit is that the baby typically sleeps a good stretch after a cluster feed."

-If you’re the planner type who wants to know exactly when your newborn may ramp up on his tendency to eat, Howland breaks it down even further.
-Days of frequent, or clustered, feeding are normal and expected at day six and day 15 of life, around 3 weeks old and intermittently thereafter.
-During a random day of cluster feeding, most mothers feel overwhelmed and worry that they don’t have enough milk — since they’ve spent an entire day fiercely nursing a newborn who can’t be satisfied.
+If you're the planner type who wants to know exactly when your newborn may ramp up on their tendency to eat, Howland breaks it down even further.
+Days of frequent, or clustered, feeding are normal and to be expected at Day Six and Day 15 of life, around 3 weeks old and intermittently thereafter.
+During a random day of cluster feeding, most mothers feel overwhelmed and worry that they don’t have enough milk — because they've spent an entire day fiercely nursing a newborn who can't be satisfied.

 "Not to panic.
 This is normal, normal, normal," says Howland.
 "Allowing the baby to nurse that much empties the hindmilk, thus teaching the breasts that the baby is growing normally and tells them to make more."